gracethedragon/primercheckout/README.md

 npm start
 ```

-The server is deployed on port `8880` by default.
+The server is deployed on port `3000` by default.
 You can change the port by setting the `PORT` environment variable in the `.env` file.

 ### 💳 Access the checkout

-Check the checkout at [http://localhost:8880/](http://localhost:8880/).
+Check the checkout at [http://localhost:3000/](http://localhost:3000/).

 You should see Universal Checkout appear with the payment methods configured on your [Dashboard](https://dashboard.sandbox.primer.io/checkout)! 🎉

 ![Checkout UI](./images/checkout.png)

+For testing purposes, only card payment method results in a success.
+Use card number 4242 4242 4242 4242 and any mm/yy, cvv, name detail to test it out!

 ## 👀 What's next?